Zarhouny/Reddit-Tiktok-video-maker/README.md

 - soundfile
 - asyncio
 - and some python defualt packages ex: *math, os, random...*

+# Guide 🔧
+1) go to info.py and fill in your information, **DO NOT SHARE THAT FILE OR INFO WITH ANYONE, IT CAN GET YOUR Reddit ACCOUNT HACKED AND I WILL NOT BE RESPONSIBLE**

+2) run the script

+3) follow the Instructions

+4) after the script is Done, you will find your output video in assets/Result,along with other assets like screenshots/background/sounds on thier assigned files in the assets folder

+5) Everything in the assets directory files will be deleted uppon each execution of the script

 # Inspiration
 this was moslty inspired by [coding with Lewis](https://youtube.com/@CodingWithLewis) on youtube, where he Made a Project similar to this, and it just so happend that I was learning python at the time the video was recommended to me, I thought it was a good learning experience
 # Feedback 📋